opensafely-core/backends/README.md

 This repo is deprecated

-It's functionality was moved into https://github.com/ebmdatalab/sysadmin/tree/main/infra/backends
+Its functionality was moved into https://github.com/ebmdatalab/sysadmin/tree/main/infra/backends